Vonage/vivid-3/libs/components/src/lib/tag/README.md

 Add the `selectable` attribute to be able to select the tag.
 Toggle the `selected` attribute to select and deselect the tag.

+Notice that it works only if the tag is selectable, not disabled and not removable.

 - Type: `boolean`
 - Default: `false`